argoproj/argo-workflows/docs/metrics-3.6.md

 ## Renamed metrics

-If you are using these metrics in your recording rules, dashboards or alerts you will need to use their new name after the upgrade:
+If you are using these metrics in your recording rules, dashboards, or alerts, you will need to update their names after the upgrade:

 | Old name                           | New name                           |
 |------------------------------------|------------------------------------|